OpenCyphal-Garage/libcyphal/docs/design/readme.md

     // rule of 5
 };

-/// Returns a converted pointer if the polymorphic type of the operand is Target and operand is not nullptr.
+/// Returns a converted pointer if the type of the operand is Target and the operand is not nullptr.
 /// Otherwise, returns nullptr.
 The type of the operand shall implement IRTTI. template <typename Target,
           typename Iface,